 All Her Paths are Peace

 “Every man shall revere his mother and his father, and My sabbaths you shall keep (Leviticus 19:3).
 These decrees are equal to each other; reverence for parents is equivalent to the honor due the Sabbath.
 With regard to one’s father, it first speaks of honor, as the verse states: If then I be a father, where is My honor?
 And if I be a master, where is My fear?
-(Malachi 1:6). כְבוֹדִי (Khevodi), My honor, reckons forty-two and consists of the Ten Utterances and thirty-two אֱלֹהִים (elohim), judges, in the Works of Creation.
+(Malachi 1:6). כְבוֹדִי (Khevodi), My honor, reckons forty-two and comprises the Ten Utterances and thirty-two [iterations of] אֱלֹהִים (Elohim) in the Account of Creation.
 In every place, the wise inherit כָּבוֹד (kavod), honor (Proverbs 3:35).
-The sages explained that this כָּבוֹד (kavod), honor [numerically equivalent to thirty-two], refers to nothing but Torah, as the thirty-two אֱלֹהִים (elohim), judges, in Torah are His Honor [i.e., Binah, הָאֱלֹהִים (Ha-Elohim), The Judge].
-These sages of Torah, who are wise in Ḥokhmah, inherit this Honor [the מוֹחַין (moḥin), minds, of thirty-two אֱלֹהִים (elohim), judges].
+The sages explained that this כָּבוֹד (kavod), honor [numerically equivalent to thirty-two], refers to nothing but Torah, as the thirty-two אֱלֹהִים (Elohim) in Torah are His Honor [i.e., Binah, הָאֱלֹהִים (Ha-Elohim)].
+These sages of Torah, who are wise in Ḥokhmah, inherit this Honor [the מוֹחַין (moḥin), minds, of thirty-two אֱלֹהִים (elohim) (Sullam)].
 This is not so for the fools about whom it is written, fools take away disgrace (ibid.).
 How do we know that someone ignorant in Torah is called a fool?
-As it is written: Nor does the fool understand this (Psalms 92:7). זֹאת (Zot), this—Torah, as it is written: וְזֹאת (ve-zot), and this, is the Torah that Moses set [before the children of Israel] (Deuteronomy 4:44).
+As is written: Nor does the fool understand this (Psalms 92:7). זֹאת (Zot), this—Torah, as is written: וְזֹאת (ve-zot), and this, is the Torah that Moses set [before the children of Israel] (Deuteronomy 4:44).

 “It is written: Her ways… All her paths (Proverbs 3:6).
 What is the difference between them?
 Way—which all the feet of people tread.
 Path—recently opened.
-About this does it say But the path of the righteous is like light’s radiance, ever brighter till day has come.
+Of this is said: But the path of the righteous is like light’s radiance, ever brighter till day has come.
 The way of the wicked is like darkness.
 [They know not on what they stumble] (Proverbs 4:18–19)” (Zohar 3:88a, Ra’aya Meheimna Qedoshim).

-“And she is a path unknown to a bird of prey (Job 28:7), which is comprised of thirty-two paths, namely the thirty-two אֱלֹהִים (elohim), judges, from the aspect of supernal Mother [Binah] that is called Honor.
-And when they are included in the Daughter [Shekhinah] is called Heart and this is why there is Honor above and Heart below [כָּבוֹד (Kavod), Honor, and לֵב (Lev), Heart, are each numerically equivalent to thirty-two]” (Zohar 3:257a, Ra’aya Meheimna Pineḥas, cf. Zohar 2:123a).
+“And she is a path unknown to a bird of prey (Job 28:7), which is comprised of thirty-two paths, namely the thirty-two [iterations of] אֱלֹהִים (Elohim) [in the Account of Creation] from the aspect of supernal Mother [Binah] that is called Honor.
+And when they are included in the Daughter [Shekhinah] is called Heart and this is why there is Honor above and Heart below [כָּבוֹד (kavod), Honor, and לֵב (lev), Heart, are each numerically equivalent to thirty-two]” (Zohar 3:256b, Ra’aya Meheimna Pineḥas, cf. Zohar 2:123a).